 - 5.11.1 General.
-Construction and development related activities within the floodplain are regulated through the Land Development Code and these Criteria. - 5.11.2 Floodway.
+Construction and development related activities within the floodplain are regulated through the Arapahoe County Land Development Code and this criteria. - 5.11.2 Floodway.
 The floodway is defined as the stream channel and that portion of the floodplain that must be reserved in order to discharge the base flood without cumulatively increasing the water surface more than a designated height.
-In Centennial, the floodway is based on a maximum increase in the flood elevation of 0.5 feet.
+In Arapahoe County, the floodway is based on a maximum increase in the flood elevation of 0.5 feet.
 The floodway limits are typically generated through hydraulic modeling by assuming equal encroachment on both sides of the floodplain.
+The floodway can't be identified by visual inspection on a specific site or stream reach.
+The floodway is defined for regulatory purposes and development in, or use of the floodway is severely restricted.
 It should not be assumed that there is an inherent right to fill in the flood fringe if a floodway has been defined. - 5.11.3 Floodplain Fringe.
 The floodplain fringe is the portion of the 100-year floodplain that is not within the floodway, and in which development and other forms of encroachment may be considered.
-The 0.5 foot floodway filling restriction is cumulative, and therefore all proposals considering filling in the fringe, must consider the total cumulative impact, based on historical and future filling on both sides of the drainageway.
+The County has adopted a 0.5-foot floodway restriction for filling within the floodplain fringe.
+In simple terms, the County may permit filling within the floodplain fringe to the extent that no more than a 0.5-foot rise in the Base Flood Elevation (BFE) occurs.
+This is more restrictive than the 1-foot floodway restriction imposed by FEMA.
+The 0.5 foot is cumulative, and therefore all proposals considering filling in the fringe, must consider the total cumulative impact, based on historical and future filling on both sides of the drainageway.

 - 5.11.4 Floodplain Fringe Encroachment (Filling).
 In some cases, it can be demonstrated that encroachment of the floodplain fringe has little or no impact on the base flood elevations at a specific location, because the filling is occurring in a backwater or ineffective flow area.
-Encroachment in the floodplain fringe is strongly discouraged, and will only be considered on a case-by-case basis.
-When considering requests involving floodplain fringe encroachment, SEMSWA shall consider, at a minimum, the following: - 1.
+This practice, however, reduces or eliminates valuable floodplain storage areas and the cumulative effect can have significant impacts on downstream properties.
+Reduction of floodplain storage areas can increase peak flow rates and associated base flood elevations downstream, even though there may be little impact at the site where the fill occurs.
+For that reason, this practice may be contrary to the County objective of precluding damage to life and property and it is contrary to the objective of maintaining floodplains as open space.
+For those reasons, encroachment in the floodplain fringe is strongly discouraged, and will only be considered on a case-by-case basis.
+When considering requests involving floodplain fringe encroachment, the County shall consider, at a minimum, the following: - 1.
 Impacts to Adjacent Properties.
 If the encroachment creates a rise in the Base Flood Elevation on properties other than that of the applicant, the applicant will be required to obtain floodplain easements for the additional floodplain property. - Channel Hydraulics and Design.
-If the encroachment creates a significantly narrow channel, with steep side slopes and undesirable velocities, SEMSWA may require mitigating channel improvements, or not support the floodplain filling. - 3.
+If the encroachment creates a significantly narrow channel, with steep side slopes and undesirable velocities, the County may require mitigating channel improvements, or not support the floodplain filling. - 3.
 Channel Aesthetics and Land Use.
-If the encroachment significantly impacts the aesthetics of the natural drainageway, and the resulting channel improvements create a drainageway that is not deemed compatible with the surrounding land uses, SEMSWA may not support the floodplain fringe encroachment.
+If the encroachment significantly impacts the aesthetics of the natural drainageway, and the resulting channel improvements create a drainageway that is not deemed compatible with the surrounding land uses, the County may not support the floodplain fringe encroachment.